vbuterin/pybitcointools/README.md

 * current_block_height : () -> Latest block height
 * block_height         : (txhash) -> Block height containing the txhash
 * inspect              : (tx_hex) -> Deserialize a transaction and decode and ins and outs
+* merkle_prove         : (txhash) -> Proves a transaction is valid and returns txhash, merkle siblings and block header.

 ### Listing of main non-coin specific commands: